Cyclonecode/cision-modules/readme.txt

 1. Upload custom-post-field to the **/wp-content/plugins/** directory,
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. You can now configure the plugin by going to *wp-admin/tools.php?page=cision-modules*.
+4. Add your API KEY and save the form.
+5. Enable the tickers you would like to use and any label you would like to use.
+6. Save the form.

 == Frequently Asked Questions ==